 - Leitmotif: "Time to Come"

-- Noodle Incident: For her Alpha/Original Generation incarnations, concerning her break-up and continued estrangement with Irm.
-Neither one of them ever elaborates on what exactly happened, but whatever "it" was, it was sufficient for Ring to feel conflicted about having any further contact with Irm outside of anything strictly necessary for work (despite it being obvious in a few places that she still has feelings for him), and for Irm to feel as though "it" is his fault while "it" is simultaneously something he can't just apologize for and make better.
+- Noodle Incident: For her Alpha/Original Generation incarnations concerning her break-up and continued estrangement with Irm.
+Neither one of them ever elaborates on what exactly happened, but whatever "it" was, it was sufficient for Ring to feel conflicted about having any further contact with Irm outside of anything strictly business (despite it being obvious in a few places she still has feelings for him), and for Irm to feel as though it is his fault and is simultaneously something he can't just apologize for and make better.
 (Some among the fandom are a bit afraid that whatever "it" was/is, it might explain the absence of the other protagonists...)

 - Retired Badass: Original Generation only, but boy, does she come back in spectacular fashion.

-- Sphere of Destruction, BFG: Huckebein's "Black Hole Cannon" is a BFG that shoots these.
+- Sphere of Destruction: The Huckebein's "Black Hole Cannon" is a BFG that shoots these.

-- Calling Your Attacks: While Jayce isn't the only offender here, it's quite notable, considering the origin of the Gespenst Kick.
+- Calling Your Attacks: While Jayce isn't the only offender here, it's notable considering the origin of the Gespenst Kick.